rolling-scopes-school/tasks/react/modules/tasks/nextjs-ssr-ssg.md

 ### ❓ Do I need to rewrite the project from scratch or migrate?

-You should continue working in the same project and **migrate it** to Next.js App Router.
+You should continue working on your search/API application and **migrate it** to Next.js App Router.
-Create a new branch `nextjs-ssr`, replace `react-router` with file-based routing, and adjust the existing functionality so it works in the new environment — keeping everything from previous modules that doesn’t conflict with the new requirements.
+Branch off `api-queries`, name the new branch `nextjs-ssr`, replace `react-router` with file-based routing, and adjust the existing functionality so it works in the new environment — keeping everything from previous modules that doesn’t conflict with the new requirements (the standalone forms module is excluded).

 ### ❓ Where should I deploy?
 Is GitHub Pages allowed?